MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ## Prerequisites

-- Either a [paid](https://flow.microsoft.com/pricing/) or [trial](https://flow.microsoft.com/manage/) Power Automate plan.
+- Either a [paid](https://flow.microsoft.com/pricing/) or [trial](https://flow.microsoft.com/manage/) license for Power Automate Attended RPA.

 - A work or school account to sign into your Windows device with administrator privileges and Power Automate.

-- A device that runs Windows 10 Pro, Windows Server 2016, or Windows Server 2019.
+- A device that runs Windows 10 Pro, Windows 10 Entreprise, Windows Server 2016, or Windows Server 2019.

 - The [Microsoft Edge](https://www.microsoft.com/edge/) (version 80 or later)
     or Google Chrome browser.